diogoalexandrefranco/cl-strings/README.md

 ```

 #### (split string &optional separator &key (ignore-case nil))
-split retuns a list made up of *string* parts, delimited by *separator*. *separator* can be a char or any string.
-It defauls to a space.
+split returns a list made up of *string* parts, delimited by *separator*. *separator* can be a char or any string.
+It defaults to a space.
 ```lisp
 (split "this, is, crazy" ", ") ; ("this" "is" "crazy")
 ```